Building: Basic Building Instructions

 Everything is an object

-There is no fundamental difference between a player, a mobile, a room or a door.
+The key thing here is that is no fundamental difference between a player, a mobile, a room or a door.
 All in-game items you can interact with are "the same".
+They vary by the properties and flags that they have.

 Properties